cyverse/clank/roles/app-load-data-postgres/README.md

 setup scenario it can still be overidden by a variable in `extra_vars`.
 It likely will seem out-of-place, or unneeded.
-However, if a playbook (like, say, `setup-troposphere.yaml`) wants to optionally avoid _data loading_, then having it present in a parameterized meaner gives the ability to skip the role.
+However, if a playbook (like, say, `setup-troposphere.yaml`) wants to optionally avoid _data loading_, then having it present in a parameterized manner gives the ability to skip the role.

 Dependencies
 ------------